substance/surface/README.md

-# Proper — Semantic Rich Text Editor

-Proper 0.5.0 will be a complete rewrite, using CodeMirror instead of `contenteditable`.
-Thanks to Victor Saiz (vectorsize) for working on this!
+# Substance Surface

-Proper is intended to be an extensible low-level interface for rich text editing.
+Surface is intended to be an extensible low-level interface for rich text editing.
 It doesn't introduce any UI components, but an API for managing user-defined text annotations.
-However, there will be examples for basic semantic rich text editing featuring em, strong, link and comment annotations.
-You're encouraged to build your own variations based on the given integration examples.
+For an implementation of a ritch text editor and several examples please refer to [Substance Text](https://github.com/substance/text)

 ## API (in-progress)